Participant tools

 • Worksheet

-DEADs is an acronym that stands for "Deny," "Escape," "Accept," and "Dispute."
+DEADS is an acronym that stands for "Deny/Delay," "Escape," "Avoid/Accept/Attack," "Distract," and "Substitute."
 This tool is designed to equip individuals with strategies to combat the immediate demands of addictive urges, providing practical steps to diminish their power and influence.

 • Worksheet